1. Remember: The Better the Position Description, the Better the Student Match

 8. Orientation: Getting the Student Started

-The Office of Community-Based Learning and Research asks community organizations to provide their students with an orientation at the beginning of the community-based learning experience.
+Community-Engaged Learning and Research asks community organizations to provide their students with an orientation at the beginning of the community-engaged learning experience.
 In your position description, you may either set a specific date and time to hold your orientation or you can request that the student call or e-mail their orientation contact to set up a mutually agreeable date and time for the orientation.

 In the position description, provide clear information regarding whom the student should contact to set up the orientation.
 What is the location and address of the orientation?
 Is your orientation date flexible?
 How should a student prepare for the orientation?
 Are there any forms or documents they need to bring with them?

 Remember, the clearer your instructions, the more likely you will be able to set up an orientation at the beginning of the quarter and get your student involved with your organization right away.